 You may already recognise Sarain.
 In 2016 she invited Canadian Prime Minister, Justin Trudeau, on a tour of Canada for a Vice documentary (now a VR experience).
 She shed light on the issues Indigenous populations face, in some of the most cut-off parts of the country.
 It was a powerful and moving look into a community still so overlooked.
 Sarain is spearheading the next generation of Indigenous people who are hungry for change.

 There is no better time for change than now.
-Canada and Australia have similar colonial histories when it comes to treatment of indigenous peoples.
+Canada and Australia have similar colonial histories when it comes to the treatment of Indigenous peoples.
 While reconciliation is what governments strive for, Sarain encourages a purposeful and knowledge-seeking approach she’s dubbed, ‘reconciliACTION.’

 “The best way to travel is with humility.
 You aren’t the expert on someone else’s homeland.
 If you approach each travel experience with a sense of respect, wonder and curiosity, you’ll receive so much.”

-Sarain recently joined TreadRight and Contiki Cares in Australia to connect with Australia’s indigenous population.
-She is sharing stories, traditions and discovering how the Canadian First Nations and Australian Aboriginal people can amplify their voice and reclaim their past in modern times.
+Sarain recently joined TreadRight and Contiki Cares in Australia to connect with Australia’s First Nations people.
+She is sharing stories, traditions and discovering how the Canadian First Nations and Indigenous Australian people can amplify their voice and reclaim their past in modern times.